pudly/schmopera-hugo/content/articles/la-forza-del-destino.md

 disclaimer = ""
 draft = true
 image_gallery = []
-postamble = ""
-preamble = ""
-primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553885623/media/2019/03/sq0430JonasKaufmannasDonAlvaroLudovicTezierasDonCarloROH2019photographbyBillCooper.jpg"
+postamble = "The Royal Opera's production of _La forza del destino_ continues through 22 April.
+For details and ticket information, [click here](https://www.roh.org.uk/productions/la-forza-del-destino-by-christof-loy-)." preamble = "" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553885623/media/2019/03/sq0430JonasKaufmannasDonAlvaroLudovicTezierasDonCarloROH2019photographbyBillCooper.jpg"
 primary_image_credit = "Jonas Kaufmann (Don Alvaro) and Ludovic Tézier (Don Carlo) in La forza del destino, ROH, 2019.
-Photo: Bill Cooper." related_articles = [] related_companies = []
+Photo: Bill Cooper." related_articles = ["articles/in-review-il-trovatore-at-roh.md", "articles/opera-laid-bare-for-better-or-for-worse-in-the-mets-fanciulla.md", "articles/constructive-frustration-from-roh-s-queen-of-spades.md"]
+related_companies = []
 related_people = []
-short_description = "short"
-slug = "la-forza-del-destino"
-title = "La forza del destino" youtube_url = ""
+short_description = "This was a fairly standard production with a bit of a modern twist from designer Christian Schmidt, directed by Christof Loy.
+A star-studded production, it is currently enjoying a near sold out run at the Royal Opera." slug = "la-forza-del-destino" title = "La forza del destino" youtube_url = ""

 +++
 It is undoubted that Verdi is one of the greatest operatic composers of all time and whose works remain beloved by many.
-His 1869 revised version _La forza del destino_ is one of his greatest.
+His 1869 revised version [_La forza del destino_](https://www.roh.org.uk/productions/la-forza-del-destino-by-christof-loy-) is one of his greatest.
 It offers a level complexity and maturity not present in some of his earlier works that hints at what is to come with master-works like _Don Carlo_, _Otello_, and _Falstaff_.

 Here Verdi tackles what is perhaps one of the biggest themes in opera; fate.
 The overbearing, all-consuming character in this opera.
 He also raises questions about politics, nationalism, racism, and religiosity.